douglascraigschmidt/LiveLessons/Java8/README.md

   whose return values are only determined by their input values, without observable side effects.
 This program also shows various stream terminal operations, including forEach(), collect(), and several variants of reduce().
-It also includes a non-Java 8 example as a baseline.
+In addition, it includes a non-Java 8 example as a baseline.

 . ex13 - This example shows several examples of using Java 8
   Spliterators and streams to traverse each word in a list containing